The Energy White Paper: Powering our net zero future

 - trying to drive down the costs of energy transportation; and

-- to improve balancing of supply and demand
+- to improve the balancing of supply and demand

 The White Paper details the creation of new markets to facilitate trading between flexible energy storage sources at times of high demand via automated dashboards and auctions.
 The expectation is that this will be done at both a regional and national level.